 Not every actor in our beloved franchise enjoys this same specificity of purpose.
 Indeed, some actors in the larger company have played more than one character.
 And, no, I don't mean Lieutenant Broccoli goofing around in the Holodeck.
 I mean same person, different role, and we're supposed to pretend we don't notice.
 Even the times when there's no makeup involved.

 To some super fans this list won't be so revelatory, but the newbies may be surprised.
-With this in mind, let's list the Ten Best Multi-Character Performances by Star Trek Actors!
+With this in mind, let's check out some of the best multi-character performances by Star Trek actors!

-The ranking will be by how memorable the multiple roles are by the same actor.
-And, no, we're not going to include “Far Beyond the Stars” because then everyone will be on here . . . and those characters may not actually be “rea,l” but a projection, anyway.
-(Those that were in “Far Beyond the Stars” will get automatic “Far Beyond the Stars” gold stars.)
+(And, no, we're not going to include “Far Beyond the Stars” because then everyone will be on here... and those characters may not actually be “real” but a projection, anyway.
+Those that were in “Far Beyond the Stars” will get automatic “Far Beyond the Stars” gold stars!)

 In “Is There in Truth No Beauty?”
 Muldaur was back, again as a doctor.
 Dr. Miranda Jones was a telepath who spent a number of years on Vulcan.
 It is because of her that there's that great picture of Spock with a gigantic red visor over his face.